f3tchcodes/Kesug/README.md

+### DISCLAIMER
+`By using this program, you acknowledge that you do so at your own risk.
+The developer is not responsible for any loss, damage, or harm to files, data, systems, or any legal issues, including political matters, that may arise as a result of using this software.
+You agree to take full responsibility for any consequences arising from its use.`

+> **NOTE I WOULD LIKE TO ENSURE THAT I MYSELF HAVE NOT USED THIS SOFTWARE AT ALL, AND I RECOMMEND YOU THE SAME.
+THIS SOFTWARE IS PURELY FOR EDUCATIONAL PURPOSES AND CHECKING OUT THE INNER WORKINGS OF A RANSOMWARE**

 ### Introduction
 Hi, I'm `f3tch`.
 About a year ago I was super bored, so I decided to write a **ransomware**.
 I didn't have sufficient knowledge in C++ so I decided to go with **Python**.